10 Ways Older Adults Can Meet New People and Make Friends in 2022

 You can check out Care.com’s list of support groups for older adults that are organized by different needs and interests.

-Continuing education courses are a great option if you’re looking to keep their mind sharp, stay engaged, and meet new people.
+Continuing education and lifelong learning courses are a great option if you’re looking to keep their mind sharp, stay engaged, and meet new people.
 There’s nothing like a hard study session to really bond you!

 But, it doesn’t have to be academic: there are many learning options available to seniors, from sewing to music lessons to language learning.